Tech Gadgets Are Changing the Construction Landscape

 5. Construction Drones

 Drones are now a mainstream item that many people purchase for recreation and entertainment.
-For the construction industry, drones can prove invaluable during every phase of a project, from gathering data to performing legwork for inspection processes.
+For the construction industry, drones are groundbreaking innovations in construction technology that can prove invaluable during every phase of a project, from gathering data to performing legwork for inspection processes.
 Drones can easily be used to create site plans, contour maps, site surveys, model renderings and other documentation in real-time during the planning phase.
 Management can easily monitor the build phase of a project by using drones to visually inspect almost any area.
 Drones can cover great distances in a short amount of time and drones are outfitted with advanced cameras that capture detailed images and other data before sending it back to the cloud.

 SiteAware, a construction technology start-up, has developed a complete solution for digitizing job sites with autonomous, situation-aware drones, which help construction companies, owners and real-estate developers to cut costs, improve productivity and increase safety.
 SiteAware drones capture the reality of construction projects in a unique way, flying low and close to structures in the jobsite.
 Images are processed with the SiteAware cloud platform into actionable 2D, 3D, and 4D data.
 With the SiteAware cloud-based viewer and its advanced analysis tools, customers can obtain critical insight of their projects and enhance their project monitoring and site management capabilities.